JesseBausell/acsPROCESS_INTERACTIVE/README.md

   1. Reads ascii data into Matlab
   2. Calculates water column salinity using measurements conductivity (CTD)
   3. Prompts user to select a subset of the cast for processing (unselected portions of the cast will be excluded from all subsequent steps).
-This can be as much or as little of the cast as he/she desires.
+This can be as much or as little of the cast as user desires.
   4. Performs correction for spectral "jumps" caused by ac-s sampling using two holographic gratings
   5. Subtracts a/c pure-water calibration spectra from field-measured ac-s data**
   6. Corrects for the optical effects temperature and salinity using Sullivan et al. (2006)